 Assessment becomes the critical piece in determining the extent to which students are achieving the school's 21st century learning expectations.
-In order to know how well each student is achieving the learning expectations the school has set forth for students, the school must develop an assessment process for monitoring achievement by each student in the school of each of the learning expectations using the school-wide analytic rubrics.
-Schools need to develop local classroom assessments procedures that are deliberately focused to assess the learning expectations.
+In order to know how well each student is achieving the learning expectations the school has set forth for students, the school must develop an assessment process for monitoring achievement by each student in the school of each of the learning expectations using the specific and measurable criteria determined for success.
+Schools can develop local classroom assessments procedures that are deliberately focused to assess the learning expectations.
 As part of the local assessment process the school must develop procedures for gathering individual student data and aggregating that data to determine school-wide achievement.

-Some schools have developed procedures that identify specific departments with the responsibility of ensuring specific learning expectations are taught and assessed.
+Some schools have developed procedures that identify specific content areas or teachers with the responsibility of ensuring specific learning expectations are taught and assessed.
 While the expectations and the rubrics would and should be used in many other areas, these identified areas become the control through which enough data is acquired to make reasonable judgments on individual student's proficiency as well as the school-wide proficiency.

-✓ Do all of our teachers use the analytic rubrics with students so that students are aware of the progress they are making towards achieving each of the school's learning expectations?
+✓ Do all of our teachers use specific and measurable criteria with students so that students are aware of the progress they are making towards achieving each of the school's learning expectations?